kjoehass/PortalBox-application-V3/README.md

 ### Note on Conventions
 In some shell commands you may need to provide values left up to you.
 These values are denoted using the semi-standard shell variable syntax e.g. ${NAME_OF_DATA}

+## License
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details

 ## Dependancies
 A MySQL or compatible (MariaDB) database loaded with the appropriate schema Systemd based Linux, tested with Raspbian Stretch and Buster